In this article, you’ll learn:

 As a merchant, the most obvious benefit of being able to accept credit cards with chips is that you lose fewer sales as consumers switch over, but there are indirect benefits too.

 Card readers like SumUp are small enough to fit into your back pocket and as mobile as the smartphone used to help process payments.
-This means waitrons can carry their own readers, delivery people can process cards at clients’ doors, and on-site traders can control as many points of sale as they choose.
+This means waiters can carry their own readers, delivery people can process cards at clients’ doors, and on-site traders can control as many points of sale as they choose.
 The result is faster, superior service at a cheaper price.

-Your clients deserve only the safest, quickest payment methods, so only state of the art technology will do.
+Your clients deserve only the safest, quickest payment methods, so only state-of-the-art technology will do.
 Your point of sale system affects your bottom line in several ways, from limiting your expenses to raising your revenue.
 Don’t let this critical part of your business fall between the cracks.

 The Benefits of EMV Chips

-EMV chips come with significant benefits, not least of which is the size, economy, and portability of the latest machines.
-If you want to enhance your point of sale and cash ups, EMV readers will push you into a new era of ease and automation.
+EMV chips come with significant benefits, not least of which is the size, affordability, and portability of the latest machines.
+If you want to enhance your point of sale and payouts, EMV readers will push you into a new era of ease and automation.

 In fact, today’s machines can process a payment within seconds.
 Chips have even had a success rate of almost 100% at reducing credit card fraud, and now, with card readers as light and economical as SumUp, they can change the way retailers do business.